zft9xgy/mac-temp2fan-controller/README.md

 ## Todos / Features to implement

 Just a list of ideas that could be potential to implement

-### TO-DO

-- cure content and add comments/documentation to the scripts
-- add screenshots
-- double check on readme and cure info

 ### Features ideas